 One way to help with this is to seal off any cracks or other holes that insects can use to get inside your home.
 Additionally, use a dehumidifier or install a bathroom fan to eliminate extra moisture in the walls that attracts insects.
 You might need to take further measures if you have an actual infestation.

 Professional Pest Control

 If you have bug problems that you can’t eliminate on your own, professional pest control will likely be needed.
 Aptive Environmental offers centipede extermination as well as other bug extermination (cockroach extermination, silverfish extermination, and many more) that will eliminate the bugs centipedes are attracted to.
-Our services are safe and environmentally friendly.
-We are so confident in our expertise, we will come back for free if the bugs come back!
+We are so confident in our expertise, we will come back at no additional cost if the bugs come back!